-However, previous research has linked even moderate amounts of caffeine to negative health effects.
+However, previous research has linked even moderate amounts of caffeine to adverse effects on health.

-For example, he said that individuals with anxiety disorders are more susceptible to the anxiogenic effects of the compound.
+For example, he advised that individuals with anxiety disorders are more susceptible to the anxiety-increasing effects of caffeine.

-"However, caffeine metabolism is slower among infants, pregnant women and individuals with liver disease.
-In addition, some medications slow caffeine metabolism, which may increase the risk for caffeine intoxication.
+"However, caffeine metabolism is slower among infants, pregnant women, and individuals with liver disease.
+In addition, some medications slow caffeine metabolism, which may increase the risk of caffeine intoxication.
 But the effects of caffeine also vary simply because we're all different."

-Rob M. Van Dam, adjunct associate professor of the Department of Nutrition at the Harvard School of Public Health, told Medical News Today that the effects of caffeine are dependent on each person's genetic characteristics and lifestyle factors.
+Rob M. Van Dam, adjunct associate professor of the Department of Nutrition at the Harvard School of Public Health, told MNT that the effects of caffeine depend on individual genetic characteristics and other lifestyle factors.

-"Thus, some people may have difficulty sleeping or experience tremors or stress with relatively low caffeine intakes and it is useful to be aware of these symptoms and reduce caffeine intake if these occur," he added.
+"Some people may have difficulty sleeping or experience tremors or stress with relatively low caffeine intakes, and it is useful to be aware of these symptoms and reduce caffeine intake if these occur."

-Given the positive effects caffeine can have as a stimulant, Meredith told Medical News Today that for some people, this can result in caffeine addiction:
+Given the positive effects that caffeine can have as a stimulant, Meredith told MNT that this could result in caffeine addiction for some people:

 "Caffeine activates many of the same behavioral and neuropharmacological mechanisms that are activated by other reinforcers, including other drugs of abuse.

-He said that some people can become physically dependent on caffeine, with absence or reduction of coffee consumption in these individuals resulting in caffeine withdrawal.
+Some people could become physically dependent on caffeine.
+The absence or reduction of coffee consumption in these individuals resulting in caffeine withdrawal.

 "Dependence can become so strong for some individuals that they're unable to reduce consumption despite knowledge of recurrent physical or psychological problems associated with continued use," Meredith added.

-Meredith said that based on the negative side effects caffeine consumption can have, doctors should be discussing caffeine use with their patients to determine whether they are ingesting safe levels of the stimulant.
+Meredith suggested that doctors should be discussing caffeine use with their patients to determine whether they are consuming safe levels of the stimulant.

 "Notably, caffeine interferes with sleep, and sleep plays a critical role in learning.
-Some laboratory research suggests that caffeine interferes with sleep and learning among adolescent rodents, which, in turn, hinders normal neurological development that is noticeable into adulthood," said Meredith.
+Some laboratory research suggests that caffeine interferes with sleep and learning among adolescent rodents, which, in turn, hinders normal neurological development that is noticeable into adulthood."